Weakly Supervised 3D Open-vocabulary Segmentation: Method

 To achieve this, we exploit the CLIP model's multimodal knowledge by mapping each 3D point to a CLIP feature representing its semantic meaning.
 As CLIP only generates image-level features, we extract a hierarchy of CLIP features from image patches and learn a 3D \textit{Selection Volume} for pixel-level feature extraction, as described in \cref{subsec:pixel-levelCLIP}.

 \resizebox{\textwidth}{!}{

 }

-However, CLIP image features produce ambiguous similarities with text descriptions~\cite{kerr2023lerf}, showing inaccurate absolute relevancy values which lead to misclassification, as illustrated in \cref{fig:relevancy}.
+However, the image patches' CLIP features may have ambiguities for segmentation, showing inaccurate absolute relevancy values which lead to misclassification.
+Take an image patch capturing an apple lying on a lawn as an example.
+The corresponding CLIP feature contains both apple and lawn information.
+If the apple is relatively small, the patch could be classified as lawn because lawn dominates the patch's CLIP features.
+Then the class apple would be ignored.
 To address this issue, we introduce a \textit{Relevancy-Distribution Alignment (RDA)} loss, aligning the segmentation probability distribution with each class's normalized relevancy map, as described in \cref{subsec:RDA}.
 For precise object boundaries, we align the segmentation probability distribution with the images' DINO features.
 Previous segmentation approaches utilizing DINO features have focused on unsupervised segmentation~\cite{Hamilton2022UnsupervisedSS, Fan2022NeRFSOSAS}, lacking semantic meaning for segmented parts.
 In the open-vocabulary context, assigning accurate text labels to segmented regions requires aligning DINO feature clusters with correct text labels.
 To overcome this challenge, we propose a \textit{Feature-Distribution Alignment (FDA)} loss, segmenting the scene based on DINO features' distribution and assigning appropriate text labels, as described in \cref{subsec:FDA}.